 Chef Frank Rog has over fifteen years’ experience in culinary artistry.
 Chef Rog was born, raised, and trained in Chicago, and has worked in a number of roles across the country, including Sous Chef at the Viceroy Hotel in Aspen, Colorado, and Executive Chef for the Viceroy Hotel in Miami, Florida.
 He has also worked as a Sous Chef for James Beard Award-winning Chefs Jean Joho and Jose Garces.
 Chef Rog’s approach to food has a foundation in choosing the best ingredients available in the season, with a focus on proper execution and a close relationship with local farms and producers.
 He has a whimsical approach to classical dishes that both impresses and delights guests in his role as Executive Chef at The Woodmark Hotel & Still Spa, overseeing culinary offerings for The Woodmark’s events as well as popular Kirkland restaurants Beach Cafe and bin on the lake.

-Storey and Rochelle are local event managers who are passionate about bringing the Kirkland community together through great events, focusing on local businesses and charities with an emphasis on fun.
+Storey and Rochelle are local Event Managers who are passionate about planning great events, bringing the Seattle Eastside community together and focusing on local business and charities, with an emphasis on fun.

 A graduate of La Cordon Rouge Culinary School in Sausalito California, Chef Breiman began his career in four-and five-star restaurants in San Francisco and New York City.